 - Nearby Clarens is renowned for its arts and crafts and has a good collection of restaurants and bars.
 It also borders the Golden Gate National Park which is well worth a visit.

-- Everything is in walking distance within the lion sanctuary.
+- Everything is in walking distance within the big cat and lion sanctuary.

-- For trips away from the park, you could either take a taxi or you can arrange a hire car.
+- For trips away from the sanctuary, you could either take a private transfer or you can arrange a hire car.
 Please bring a photographic driving licence and a credit card with you if you plan to hire a car.
 Note that some hire companies require an international driving licence.

 You will have 2 scheduled days off a week with a long weekend available every 4 weeks.